chen17/F042K6_USB/README.md

 # F042K6_USB
 Sample code to create USB device on NUCLEO F042K6.
-Tested on "Ubuntu 20.04.1 LTS".
+Tested on "Ubuntu 20.04.1 LTS" and MacOS "11.2.3".

 ### Install virtualenv, python2, mbed and gcc-arm
 ```